akif-dogan/arweave/http_iface_docs.md

-> Please note that in the JSON transaction records all winston value fields (quantity and reward) are strings.
+> Please note that in the JSON transaction records all wei value fields (quantity and reward) are strings.
 This is to allow for interoperability between environments that do not accommodate arbitrary-precision arithmetic.
-JavaScript for instance stores all numbers as double precision floating point values and as such cannot natively express the integer number of winston.
+JavaScript for instance stores all numbers as double precision floating point values and as such cannot natively express the integer number of wei.
 Providing these values as strings allows them to be directly loaded into most 'bignum' libraries.